sphinx-doc/sphinx/Doc-26/library/functions.rst

 .. function:: dict([arg])
    :noindex:

-   Create a new dictionary.
+   Create a new data dictionary.
 The dictionary type is described in :ref:`typesmapping`.
+For other containers see the built in :class:`list`, :class:`set`, and :class:`tuple` classes, and the :mod:`collections` module.

 .. function:: dir([object])